TRaSH-Guides/Guides/docs/Radarr/radarr-setup-custom-formats-french.md

 !!! attention "Attention"
     Those examples use the original guide Custom Formats too for fallback.
 Meaning that if you do not find a MULTi you will still have a good scoring for single audio.

-    This is the first intent of those Custom Formats, they are not meant to work alone (even if it is possible).
+    This is the first intent of those Custom Formats.
+However, they can work alone and you can safely not add the original Custom Formats.

 --8<-- "includes/cf/score-attention.md"